Wednesday, 6 December 2023

 • If the battle hasn’t ended, the players can adjust their orders or submit new ones, after which those are also resolved.

-Units - Freeform Faction Roleplay differs from Kriegsspiel in how it handles units:
+Units - Free Faction Roleplay differs from Kriegsspiel in how it handles units:

 • You do not command individual units, like squadrons, battalions, etc. for most of the game (you can split them up during a battle though).